Skip to Content

 Drag a Dropbox Process File activity type from the component palette to a new operation on the design canvas.

-Enter into the configuration a name (such as “Process File”), the folder path (you can use the default of /), and the name of the file to be downloaded (account.xml):
+Enter a name, a folder path (such as /), and the name of the file to be downloaded (such as account.json):

 Click Next to go to the next step.